OWASP/www-chapter-singapore/index.md

 The Call for Presentations is available [here](https://owasp.submittable.com/submit/297803/owasp-2024-appsec-days-singapore) and the Call for Trainers is available [here](https://owasp.submittable.com/submit/298300/2024-owasp-appsec-days-singapore-cft).

-For interested exhibitors or sponsors, please submit your interest [here](https://owasp.wufoo.com/forms/2024-appsec-days-singapore-exhibit-interest/) to dowwnload the sponsorship prospectus.
+For interested exhibitors or sponsors, please submit your interest [here](https://owasp.wufoo.com/forms/2024-appsec-days-singapore-exhibit-interest/) to download the sponsorship prospectus.

 # Upcoming Meetup